Motivic configurations on the line: Local-to-global principle, homotopically

 \section{Local-to-global principle, homotopically}

 Given a map $f:\mb{P}^1_k\to\mb{P}^1_k$, we are interested in understanding the relationship between the unstable degree $\deg^u(f)$ and the unstable local degrees $\deg^u_x(f)$ for $x\in f^{-1}(0)$.
-In particular, we would like to prove a \textit{local-to-global principle} or \textit{local decomposition} for $\deg^u(f)$, namely that
+In particular, we would like to prove a \textit{local-to-global principle} or \textit{local decomposition} for the homotopical unstable degree $\deg^u(f)$, namely that

 In topology, such local decompositions give rise to the Poincar\'e--Hopf theorem for vector bundles.
 A crucial aspect of Equation~\ref{eq:local decomp def} is that the sum is indexed over the vanishing locus $f^{-1}(0)$ --- we do not only want to express $\deg^u(f)$ in terms of simpler summands, but rather that these summands have an explicit and tractable geometric relationship to the morphism $f$.